 Upgrading lighting was the next sensible project, as Operations Manager Peter Symons explained: “We had T5 fluorescent lighting throughout the gym.
 It was the most efficient option a few years back, but has now been superseded by LEDs.”

 LEDs typically use around half the energy of fluorescent lamps and last twice as long.
 They start instantly and aren’t prone to flickering or losing their light output over time.

-NRG Gym received a grant of just over £3,300 towards the upgrade from the Low Carbon Workspaces programme.
+NRG Gym received a grant of just over £3,300 to put towards the upgrade from the Low Carbon Workspaces programme.

-Funded by the European Regional Development Fund, the scheme can offer small and medium sized enterprises between £1,000 and £5,000 to cover up to a third of the cost of projects to reduce energy or water usage or waste generation.
+Funded by the European Regional Development Fund, the scheme can offer small and medium sized enterprises between £1,000 and £5,000 to cover up to a third of the cost of projects to reduce energy, water usage or waste generation.